slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 -- Dream Hampton [1971]*

 > *"Play long-term games with long-term people.
 The secret to a happy relationship is two happy people.
 If you loose somebody for being yourself, then you never had them to begin with.
 Find a relationship where you, naturally being you, makes the other person happy and viceversa.
 The worst way to build a relationship is to try to build a relationship.
 The people you most want to impress can read your intentions." (...)
-"If you ask someone why they’re with someone else and the answer sounds like a resume, it’s over." (...)
-"Intimacy is a flower — it blooms in a healthy relationship, and disappears in a sick one." (...)
 "The basis for friendship, relationship, partnership — isn’t proximity or time spent together — it’s values." (...)
 "Ultimately, you attract the complement of what you project."
 -- Naval Ravikant [1974]*